-- 75. The proposed travel budget for OTP increased by €599.3 thousand or 20.5 per cent.
-The main share (€500 thousand) of this increase can be attributed to the Investigation Division.
-The Committee noted that such request was made with the intention of rectifying the chronic over-implementation in travel costs in OTP. - 76.
-As shown in Table 4 below, and while there has been a modest increase in travel expenditures in the five-year period from 2008 to 2012 of \in 173.4 thousand (or 9.8 per cent compared to 2008), in the next five-year period from 2013-2017, the increase was significant amounting to \in 1,120.0 thousand (or 46.4 per cent compared to 2013), in spite of a stable number in active investigations.
-The overall increase in travel expenditures in Major Programme II (OTP) from 2008 to 2017 amounted to \in 1,777.5 thousand (or 101.3 per cent).
-Taking into account the significant increase of travel expenditures from 2013 -2018, the Committee believed that the proposed increase was not fully justified. - 77.
-Recognizing that the continuous transfer of staff resources to non-staff costs by the OTP needed to be rectified and aligned with past expenditure patterns, the Committee recommended approving 50 per cent of the requested travel increase thus of ε 299.65 thousand, and strongly recommended that the OTP manage its travel costs within the approved resources.
-Accordingly, the Committee recommended the Assembly to approve OTP travel budget in the amount of ε 3,228.2 thousand for 2019.
+75. The proposed travel budget for the OTP increased by 599.3 thousand or 20.5 per cent.
+The main share (500 thousand) of this increase can be attributed to the Investigation Division.
+The Committee noted that such request was made with the intention of rectifying the chronic over-implementation in travel costs in the OTP.

+76. As shown in Table 4 in page 19, and while there has been a modest increase in travel expenditures in the five-year period from 2008 to 2012 of \bigcirc 73.4 thousand (or 9.8 per cent compared to 2008), in the next five-year period from 2013-2017, the increase was significant amounting to \bigcirc 1,120.0 thousand (or 46.4 per cent compared to 2013), in spite of a stable number in active investigations.
+The overall increase in travel expenditures in Major Programme II (OTP) from 2008 to 2017 amounted to \bigcirc 7,77.5 thousand (or 101.3 per cent).
+Taking into account the significant increase of travel expenditures from 2013 -2018, the Committee believed that the proposed increase was not fully justified.

+77. Recognizing that the continuous transfer of staff resources to non-staff costs by the OTP needed to be rectified and aligned with past expenditure patterns, the Committee recommended approving 50 per cent of the requested travel increase thus of \notin 299.6 thousand, and strongly recommended that the OTP manage its travel costs within the approved resources.
+Accordingly, the Committee recommended the Assembly to approve the OTP travel budget in the amount of \notin 3,228.6 thousand for 2019.

-41 The term Operations or "OPS" means operations which may support several situations in OTP.
+41 The term Operations or "OPS" means operations which may support several situations in the OTP.